aws/aws-encryption-sdk-javascript/CONTRIBUTING.md

 or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

+## Security issue notifications
+If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page][vulnerability reporting].
+Please do **not** create a public github issue.

 ## Reporting Bugs/Feature Requests